theferryman0519/Final-AsTheBellTolls/Design Files/Locations/Pendrelle Manor/CentralRoom.md

 ## Information

-- Holds the Grandfather Clock
+- Holds the Grandfather Clock.
-- Time Manipulation is available starting at the Rebuilding stage.
+- Time Manipulation is available starting at the Rebuilding stage, starting with the Advance mechanic.
+- The Preserve mechanic is available starting at the Recovering stage.
+- The Synchronize mechanic is available starting at the Renewed stage.

 ---